WLAN-Pi/developers/CONTRIBUTING.md

    - Use keywords like `closes #42`, `fixes #66`, or `resolves #99`
    - This automatically links the PR to the issue

+When possible, open an issue before opening a PR.
+This gives maintainers context for the change and prevents duplicate work.
+For small fixes, a brief issue is fine; just enough to describe the problem.

 ### PR best practices

 - Aim to keep changes focused and reviewable